niplav/site/qualia.md

 		might weigh more strongly, and we're potentially neglecting [large amounts of suffering at the end of life](https://slatestarcodex.com/2013/07/17/who-by-very-slow-decay/)
-		(since there is no selection for [energy expenditure](https://reflectivedisequilibrium.blogspot.com/2012/03/are-pain-and-pleasure-equally-energy.html)
+		(since there is no selection against high [energy expenditure](https://reflectivedisequilibrium.blogspot.com/2012/03/are-pain-and-pleasure-equally-energy.html)
 		close to death).
 		* Individual wealth has been rising, when ~90% of